AMAZING Pulled Pork

 I have to share an AMAZING new recipe I tried last week!

-Have you ever checked out The Pioneer Woman?
-I’m sure many of you have, but if you haven’t, you don’t know what you’re missing.
+I’m sure, by now, you have hear of The Pioneer Woman?
+If you live under a rock, and haven’t been to her site, you don’t know what you’re missing.
 Not only does Ree take amazing pictures but she has out of this world recipes and she posts LOTS of step by step pictures with her recipes!

 Last week I wanted to make Pulled Pork Sandwiches and I happened across Ree’s Spicy Shredded Pork Recipe – I made just a few minor changes due to what I had available.